-SOS maintains its cash balances with three financial institutions.
+SOS maintains cash balances and investment balances with four financial institutions.
 The account balances at each of the financial institutions are insured by the Federal Deposit Insurance Corporation up to \$250,000.
-As of December 31, 2022 and 2021, the uninsured and uncollateralized cash balances totaled \$3,392,784 and \$2,665,578, respectively.
-SOS also invests cash and maintains money market funds at another financial institution.
-The investments and cash balances are protected by the Securities Investor Protection Corporation up to \$500,000, which includes a \$250,000 limit for cash balances.
-As of December 31, 2022 and 2021, the uninsured and uncollateralized investments balances totaled \$487,630 and \$0, respectively.
+As of December 31, 2023 and 2022, the uninsured and uncollateralized cash balances totaled \$3,140,907 and \$3,392,784, respectively.
+Investment balances are protected by the Securities Investor Protection Corporation up to \$500,000, which includes a \$250,000 limit for cash balances.
+As of December 31, 2023 and 2022, the uninsured and uncollateralized investments balances totaled \$533,518 and \$487,630, respectively.
 SOS has not experienced any loss in such accounts and believes it is not exposed to any significant credit risk on its cash balances.